 Animal lovers, foodies, enthusiastic bike-riders and outdoorsy types will find something they love all year round in this stunning region.
 Whether you opt to stay overnight or just make a day trip from the city, the Adelaide Hills will charm your family.

-If you are crazy for critters, then make the most of the numerous nearby wildlife parks.
+If you are crazy for critters, then take advantage of the several wildlife parks in the Adelaide Hills area

 Cleland Wildlife Park, situated in the bush setting of the Mount Lofty Ranges, is brilliant for kids.
 This park has no enclosures.
 You can see the animals in their natural environment.
 Get up close and personal with koalas, kangaroos, wombats and numerous native birds.